Show Up to the Audition Like You Already Have the Part [3]

 There is something you lose with a great studio partner.
 A strong institutional partner brings executives who understand story, production, distribution, marketing, and publicity.
 The burden of a self-distribution model is that you now have to become that expert yourself, across every phase of the business.

 When I wanted to become a filmmaker, I wanted to understand every part of the business intimately.
-I spent fifteen years working with the best people in the industry, gathering that knowledge one relationship at a time.
-What feels daunting now is knowing exactly how talented those individuals were.
+I spent over fifteen years working with the best people in the industry, gathering that knowledge one relationship at a time.
 The ones doing it right bring immeasurable value to a project, and no single person, working alone, replaces all of them.
 It will serve you well to understand your craft, then learn everything else.

 Master your craft first.
 That part cannot be outsourced or shortcut, and no amount of business knowledge will save a film, an album, a painting, or a book that is not good.
 But craft alone will not carry you either.
 Once the work is finished, the rest of the business, distribution, marketing, publicity, deal structure, can be learned well enough to make good decisions, even if you never do it yourself.
 You will still need a team to fill the gaps you cannot close alone.
 What matters is knowing exactly where those gaps are.
 Most artists never study the business with that kind of seriousness because no one ever told them they should.
 Do it.